CAC Boomerang: Prototypes and early production

 On 29 May 1942, the prototype Boomerang, A46-1, conducted its maiden flight from Fishermans Bend, flown by CAC pilot Ken Frewin.
 This initial prototype had been completed within only three months of having received the order to proceed, which was a considerably rare accomplishment for the era.
-A46-1 was quickly put to use for a series of test flights, being flown either by Frewin or by RAAF pilot John Harper; these tests reportedly went smoothly, with the prototype proving to be easy to handle and quite manoeuvrable.
+A46-1 was quickly put to use for a series of test flights, being flown either by Frewin or by RAAF pilot John Harper.
+These tests reportedly went smoothly, with the prototype proving to be easy to handle and quite manoeuvrable.

 An issue with engine cooling was encountered, which led to a revision of the oil cooler intake and the addition of a spinner to the propeller upon A46-3 onwards.
 On 15 July, No. 1 Aircraft Depot (1 AD) of the RAAF formally received A46-1 (bu. no. 824) from CAC.

 Comparison flight tests were undertaken by 1 AD, pitting the CA-12 against a Brewster Buffalo (A51-6) that had been lightened and re-weighted to approximate the flight characteristics of a Zero, as well as a Curtiss P-40E/Kittyhawk Mk I (A29-129) and a Bell P-400/Airacobra Mk Ia (BW127).
 It was found that the Boomerang was faster in level flight than the Buffalo, although the Buffalo out-manoeuvred it.
 The Boomerang was superior in armament, with two 20 mm cannon and four .303 calibre (7.7 mm) machine guns, all mounted in the short, thick wings.
 Its pilots were better protected, with generous armour plating, than Japanese fighter pilots.

-While the CA-12 was lively at low level, its performance fell away rapidly above altitudes of 15,000 ft (4,600 m), and its maximum speed of 265 knots (490 km/h) was not sufficient to make it an effective counter to Japanese fighters like the Zero and the Japanese Army's Nakajima Ki 43 ("Oscar").
+While the CA-12 was lively at low level, its performance fell away rapidly above altitudes of 15,000 ft (4,600 m).
+Its maximum speed of 265 knots (490 km/h) was not sufficient to make it an effective counter to Japanese fighters like the Zero and the Japanese Army's Nakajima Ki 43 ("Oscar").
 Similarly, the best European fighters were reaching almost 350 knots (650 km/h), and even relatively sluggish contemporary fighters – like the Grumman F4F Wildcat and the Curtiss Kittyhawk Mk I – were substantially faster than the Boomerang.